 |*||Brake Light Switch||I||I||I|

 Tyre size and tyre pressure for the Honda CB600F

-The 2000-2006 Honda CB600F has the following tyres and tyre sizes standard, as well as the following recommended tyre pressures:
+The 2000-2006 Honda CB600F has the following tyre sizes standard, as well as the following recommended tyre pressures:

 About the Honda CB600F

 The Honda CB600F (known as the Hornet in Europe and Brazil and 599 in the US) is a standard motorcycle, a naked parallel to the CBR600F.

 It is powered by a 599 cc liquid-cooled inline-four engine, originally a de-tuned version of that in the Honda CBR600 sport bike.
 However the de-tuning never knocked off more than about 10% of peak power.